barchart/push-notifications-public/packages/sdk-js/docs/content/concepts/provider.md

-## Provider

-Registration of each device requires the provision of a provider field.
-Provider defines a name for set of APNS and FCM keys for future push notifications.
-You must provide an APNS and FCM keys if you want to register your application for Barchart Push Notification Service.
+Registration of a device requires a `provider` field.
+The `provider` field refers your APNS keys and FCM keys.
+Once you generate these keys (see below), Barchart will assign you a value to use for the `provider` field.

 #### Apple Developer Teams